bethpc9/Verra_methodologies/README.md

 # Verra_methodologies
-QGIS Py file linking South African National Land Cover (SANLC) Verra methodologies.
+QGIS Py file mapping South African National Land Cover (SANLC) to Verra methodologies.

 ## Description:
 This Python script processes land use classification and VM binning data within the QGIS Python environment.
 The script maps land use classes (LU_1, LU_2, etc.) from a land use CSV file to corresponding VM bins in a classification CSV, calculates the total hectares for each VM bin, and outputs the summarized data into a new CSV file.